 An example of this duality is the summer and winter climates that shape the way of life of houses and people in Westeros.
-The story has been somewhat driven further by the relationship between fire and ice as demonstrated by the relationship between the Starks and the Targaryens, and the presence of the Night King and the Dragons.
+The story has been somewhat driven further by the relationship between fire and ice as demonstrated by the relationship between the Starks and the Targaryens, and the presence of iced zombies and the Dragons.

 There are other utilizations of duality throughout Game of Thrones.
 The characters of twin siblings Cersei and Jamie Lannister represent the concept of having two halves from the same whole.
 Some might interpret these characters as a representation of the duality of House Lannister or the contrast between two types of power.

 Both magic and realism is also another example.
 Martin wrote the story in a way that it combines the best elements of epic fantasy and historical fiction to draw his readers and audience in a relatable world that allows rooms for suspension of disbelief.